Short overview of the reception system

 If persons do not opt for voluntary return, the BFA can order them to accept an accommodation place in so called return centres.
 These centres are located in the mountains of Tyrol, close to the Vienna Airport and in a remote village in Upper Austria.
 There, the rejected asylum seekers receive basic care services.
 If they refuse to be accommodated in these places, they are not entitled to basic care in other provinces and the risk of being apprehended in deportation centre is likely to increase.

 In 2022, a reception crisis hit Austria.
 Due to a high number of applications and non-cooperation of the provinces who are supposed to take over asylum seekers upon completion of the admissibility procedure, the capacities in the federal reception centres reached their limits in the fall of 2022.
-The number of asylum seekers in basic care only increased moderately from 17,000 in January 2022 to 21,500 in December 2022 even though Austria registered more than 100,000 asylum applications in the same time.
-Many applicants travelled on to other countries after registration.
-Even though the number of applicants absconding from the procedure was very high, the BBU GmbH had to build up tents in order to prevent homelessness.[2]
+The number of asylum seekers in basic care only increased moderately from 17,000 in January 2022 to 21,500 in December 2022 even though Austria registered more than 100,000 asylum applications in the same time, as many applicants travelled on to other countries after registration.
+Even though the number of applicants absconding from the procedure was very high, the BBU GmbH had to build up tents in order to prevent homelessness.[4]

-The reception crisis was foreseeable as the backlog of persons admitted to the procedure but not being transferred to the basic care offered by the provinces has been increasing steadily since summer 2021.
+The reception crisis was foreseeable as the backlog of persons admitted to the procedure but not being transferred to the basic care offered by the provinces has been increasing steadily since summer 2021:

 The reception crisis of fall 2022 is only partly due to the high number of asylum applications: the provinces have decreased their housing capacities massively in the last years due to smaller number of applications and lack of finances.
 A crisis plan was never elaborated.

-The situation in the federal reception centres was very tense: as many applicants travelled on there was a high fluctuation rate which was a big challenge for the BBU GmbH that operates the federal centres.
-When the weather reached lows and snow fell a public outcry resulted in closing down the tents and moving persons to buildings in November.[3]
+The situation in the federal reception centres was very tense: As many applicants travelled on there was a high fluctuation rate which was a big challenge for the BBU GmbH that operates the federal centres.
+When the weather reached lows and snow fell a public outcry resulted in closing down the tents and moving persons to buildings in November.[5]

 NGOs presented a plan with seven measures to be taken to resolve the reception crisis in fall 2022.[6]